IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 ## Data Quality on Spark, Part 4: Pandera

 ## Introduction

-In this series of blog posts, we explore Data Quality from both a theoretical perspective and a practical implementation standpoint using the Spark framework.
-We also compare several tools designed to support Data Quality assessments.
+In this series of blog posts, we explore data quality from both a theoretical perspective and a practical implementation standpoint using the Spark framework.
+We also compare several tools designed to support data quality assessments.
-In this part, we continue exploring the [Airline](https://relational.fel.cvut.cz/dataset/Airline) dataset using the same Data Quality checks, this time with the [Pandera](https://pandera.readthedocs.io/) library.
+In this part, we continue exploring the [Airline](https://relational.fel.cvut.cz/dataset/Airline) dataset using the same data quality checks, this time with the [Pandera](https://pandera.readthedocs.io/) library.
 Previous parts:
 - [Data Quality on Spark, Part 1: GreatExpectations](https://medium.com/gitconnected/data-quality-on-spark-part-1-greatexpectations-fd4ffa126ca0)
 - [Data Quality on Spark, Part 2: Soda](https://medium.com/gitconnected/data-quality-on-spark-part-2-soda-97d5d32e2d8b)